-Each December, RePlay for Kids invites representatives from our partner agencies and schools to come to our toy distribution event and select adapted toys to use with the children in their program.
+At the end of each year, RePlay for Kids invites representatives from our partner agencies and schools to come to our toy distribution events and select adapted toys to use with the children in their programs.
 They choose from all the toys that our volunteers adapted during the past year, allowing the agencies to find the ones that are most appropriate for their clients.